DandyHQ/mace/README.md

 The last command launches Mace.

-If you'd like to run the test suite to ensure Mace is functioning correctly.
-They can be run from ninja using:
+If you'd like to run the test suite to ensure Mace is functioning correctly, they can be run from ninja using:

 ```
 $ ninja -C build test